yonathanalulam/task-w1t10/docs/questions.md

-# TrailForge clarification questions

-Status: approved
-Approved on: 2026-04-02

-This file is the clarification question record for TrailForge.
-The full original prompt is preserved in `../metadata.json`.
-The developer-facing implementation brief lives in `../.ai/clarification-prompt.md`.

-## Questions asked to the user

-### 1) Can the drafted clarification defaults be used for planning?

-- **Why this was asked:** the prompt was large enough that planning needed explicit confirmation that the clarification package was acceptable.
-- **Answer:** yes — proceed with the drafted defaults.
-- **Effect on execution:** planning could start from the approved clarification brief instead of carrying uncertainty forward.

-### 2) What offline deployment style should the initial build assume?

-- **Why this was asked:** the prompt required a fully offline system but did not force a specific local deployment mechanism.
-- **Answer:** use Docker Compose as the default offline deployment path.
-- **Effect on execution:** the project runtime contract uses `docker compose up --build` as the primary launch command.

-### 3) How should Excel support be handled in the first implementation pass?

-- **Why this was asked:** the prompt required CSV/Excel support but did not specify whether legacy `.xls` was required.
-- **Answer:** support `.xlsx` plus CSV; do not include legacy `.xls` in the first pass.
-- **Effect on execution:** import/export planning and validation target `.xlsx` rather than the older Excel format.

-## Safe defaults locked during clarification

-These were treated as safe defaults because they sharpen execution without narrowing the approved product intent.

-### Frontend implementation default

-- **Decision:** Vue 3 + Vite + TypeScript + Vue Router + Pinia.
-- **Rationale:** the prompt already required a Vue workspace and a modern frontend framework.
-This default keeps the implementation conventional and strong without changing product scope.

-### Backend implementation default

-- **Decision:** FastAPI + SQLAlchemy + Alembic + Pydantic.
-- **Rationale:** the prompt already required FastAPI and PostgreSQL.
-These choices provide the expected persistence, schema, and migration foundations.

-### Offline sync package shape

-- **Decision:** use a versioned portable archive containing manifest metadata, serialized payloads, checksums, and referenced assets.
-- **Rationale:** the prompt required an offline sync package for cross-device transfer but did not define the file structure.

-### HTTPS setup approach

-- **Decision:** use a locally generated certificate workflow and document trust/setup steps.
-- **Rationale:** the prompt required local-network HTTPS, so clarification locked a practical offline-safe way to satisfy it.

-### Resource preview behavior for non-image files

-- **Decision:** use document preview/file cards for non-image assets, with stronger thumbnail behavior where applicable.
-- **Rationale:** the prompt required thumbnail previews and controlled media handling, but non-image assets need a different presentation than images.

-### Reserved outbound connector approach

-- **Decision:** keep SMS/email/push as provider abstraction points and disabled placeholders in v1.
-- **Rationale:** the prompt explicitly said those connectors should be reserved but not required for offline operation.

-### Scheduled operations approach

-- **Decision:** backups, retention cleanup, and orphan-file cleanup will run as app-managed scheduled jobs suitable for a single-node offline deployment.
-- **Rationale:** the prompt required these recurring operations but did not prescribe the scheduling mechanism.

-## Non-assumptions intentionally preserved during clarification

-These were kept open during clarification so the prompt would not be narrowed too early.

-- **Secure collaboration:** clarification did not prematurely force either live collaboration or non-live collaboration.
-- **Excel support before approval:** clarification did not assume `.xlsx`-only support until the user explicitly approved it.
-- **File validation semantics:** clarification kept basic signature validation explicit alongside MIME and extension validation.

-## Clarification risks carried into planning

-- Offline HTTPS must remain usable in a real local-network setup.
-- Drag-and-drop reorder plus autosave cannot be brittle or laggy.
-- Import receipts must stay readable and actionable at row level.
-- File validation must stay strict on extension, MIME, and signature checks.
-- Backup and restore must be real operator flows, not placeholders.

-## Clarification outcome

-- The clarification package was validated for prompt faithfulness before approval.
-- User approval was obtained for the planning baseline.
-- Planning was allowed to proceed from the approved clarification brief.
+1. Clarification Defaults for Planning
+Question: Can the drafted clarification defaults be used for planning?

+My Understanding: The prompt was large enough that planning needed explicit confirmation that the clarification package was acceptable.
+We needed to lock this in rather than carrying uncertainty forward into the planning phase.

+Solution: Yes.
+Proceed with the drafted defaults, allowing planning to start from the approved clarification brief instead of an uncertain baseline.

+2. Offline Deployment Style
+Question: What offline deployment style should the initial build assume?

+My Understanding: The prompt required a fully offline system but did not force or prescribe a specific local deployment mechanism.

+Solution: Use Docker Compose as the default offline deployment path.
+The project runtime contract will use docker compose up --build as the primary launch command.

+3. Excel Support Handling
+Question: How should Excel support be handled in the first implementation pass?

+My Understanding: The prompt required CSV/Excel support but did not specify whether legacy .xls format support was necessary alongside modern formats.

+Solution: Support .xlsx plus CSV, and do not include legacy .xls in the first pass.
+Import/export planning and validation will target the newer .xlsx standard.

+4. Frontend Implementation Stack
+Question: What specific technologies should be used for the frontend implementation?

+My Understanding: The prompt already required a Vue workspace and a modern frontend framework.
+We need a default that keeps the implementation conventional and robust without changing the product scope.

+Solution: Use Vue 3 + Vite + TypeScript + Vue Router + Pinia.

+5. Backend Implementation Stack
+Question: What specific technologies should be used for the backend implementation?

+My Understanding: The prompt already required FastAPI and PostgreSQL.
+We need to define the expected persistence, schema, and migration foundations based on those requirements.

+Solution: Use FastAPI + SQLAlchemy + Alembic + Pydantic.

+6. Offline Sync Package Shape
+Question: How should the file structure for the offline sync package be defined?

+My Understanding: The prompt required an offline sync package for cross-device transfer but did not define the specific file structure or mechanism for this package.

+Solution: Use a versioned portable archive containing manifest metadata, serialized payloads, checksums, and referenced assets.

+7. HTTPS Setup Approach
+Question: How should HTTPS be handled for a local-network offline environment?

+My Understanding: The prompt required local-network HTTPS, so we need a practical, offline-safe way to satisfy this requirement without relying on external, internet-dependent certificate authorities.

+Solution: Use a locally generated certificate workflow and explicitly document the trust/setup steps for the end user.

+8. Non-Image Resource Preview Behavior
+Question: How should resource previews be handled for non-image files?

+My Understanding: The prompt required thumbnail previews and controlled media handling, but non-image assets inherently need a different presentation strategy than standard image files.

+Solution: Use document preview/file cards for non-image assets, while preserving stronger thumbnail behavior where applicable for images.

+9. Reserved Outbound Connectors
+Question: How should SMS, email, and push notifications be implemented in an offline-first system?

+My Understanding: The prompt explicitly stated that these connectors should be reserved for future use, but they are not required for core offline operations.

+Solution: Keep SMS, email, and push as provider abstraction points, implementing them as disabled placeholders in v1.

+10. Scheduled Operations Management
+Question: How should recurring tasks like backups and cleanup be scheduled?

+My Understanding: The prompt required recurring operations (backups, retention cleanup, orphan-file cleanup) but did not prescribe the specific scheduling mechanism to be used in an offline environment.

+Solution: Run these operations as app-managed scheduled jobs suitable for a single-node offline deployment.